AccountCorrelation/oursCode/README.md

 1. "Corpus" Generation
 ```
 ACCM uses a function RandomWalk(·) to generate account sequences, which works as follows: it starts at a vertex
-(account) a_i and proceeds along an uniformly randomly selected edge to visit its neighboring account
+(account) ai and proceeds along an uniformly randomly selected edge to visit its neighboring account
 at each step, until the maximum length L is reached.
 ```
 2. Representation Learning